mmariani123/regex_worker/README.md

-# cpp_genomics
+# regex_worker
- cpp programs for working with genomics data
+ R program for working with regex and large files